-The EFI_VARIABLE_BOOTSERVICE_ACCESS and EFI_VARIABLE_RUNTIME_ACCESS attributes of created variables are set.
+Created variables get EFI_VARIABLE_BOOTSERVICE_ACCESS and EFI_VARIABLE_RUNTIME_ACCESS attributes set.
 Variables will only be set if not present or deleted.
-That is, to overwrite an existing variable value, add the variable name to the Delete section.
-This approach enables the provision of default values until the operating system takes the lead.
+I.e. to overwrite an existing variable value add the variable name to the Delete section.
+This approach enables to provide default values till the operating system takes the lead.

-Note: The implementation behaviour is undefined when the plist key does not conform to the GUID format.
+Note: If plist key does not conform to GUID format, behaviour is undefined.